Table of Contents

 - Are Designer Dog Breeds Recognized by the American Kennel Club?

 - Adding a Designer Dog Breed to Your Home

 - When Did Designer Dog Breeds Become Popular?

 - Enter: The 10 Cutest Designer Dog Breeds

 Did you know that designer dog breeds represent the majority of the dog population?
 Learn more about the latest trend in dog ownership.

-Designer dogs are created by crossing two purebred dogs of different breeds, resulting to give birth to viable offspring.
+Designer dogs are created by crossing two purebred dogs of different breeds, resulting in giving birth to viable offspring.
 Breeders developed them in hopes of combining the most sought-after characteristics of each breed.